inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>
 <br>

-## START A DBT CLOUD PROJECT WITH BIGQUERY
+## DBT CLOUD PROJECT WITH BIGQUERY
 Starting a dbt project using dbt Cloud and BigQuery

 1. In Git: